kosullivan91/IT-145/pseudocode/petCheckIn.md

         WHILE petType is not cat or dog
             PRINT “Invalid pet type.
 Please specify cat or dog.”
             INPUT customer’s pet type
-            STORE the customer’s pet type in the petType variable CALL setPetType with argument petType
+        CALL setPetType with argument of customer's pet type INPUT

         // Determine whether boarding space is available and store the result CALL checkAvailability with argument petType